Dysplasia of the hip

 If the child is having these symptoms with a musculoskeletal injury or procedure, intervene right away.

-Scoliosis is a spinal deformity that is usually diagnosed during the preadolescent growth spurt.
+A spinal deformity that is usually diagnosed during the preadolescent growth spurt.

-- If deformity is minor client will wear a brace
+- If deformity is minor, client will wear a brace

 - if deformity is severe, client will get a spinal fusion surgery

 Scoliosis occurs during the preadolescent years, which puts the child at risk of social isolation and feelings of fear and anger.